will3/TradeMe/README.md

 - Auto expand
 View expands when user scroll down, similar to the Safari App

-UI Tests are written using the Page pattern.
-UI Automation details are encapsulated and exposed through a nice, chainable 'Page' interface, for e.g.
+UI Tests were written using the Page pattern where Automation details are encapsulated and exposed through a nice, chainable 'Page' interface, for e.g.

 ```swift
 HomePage(app)